jiarong/blog/source/asseChi.rst

 Is string graph assembler better in general?
 --------------------------------------------
 The advantage of SGA for sure is that there is no need to worry about read level chimera.
 SGA generally takes more cpu time but less memory than VELVET.
 But VELVET generally deal with low coverage better.
 I have seen cases VELVET did better job than SGA (`HMP mock data <http://www.hmpdacc.org/HMMC/>`__).
+Thus it is better to try both and compare.

 Conclusion